-Evolution Treks Peru is about Women Empowering, Sustainable and Eco-friendly practices.
+Evolution Treks Peru is about Fair Trade Tourism, Empowering Women, Ethical traveling and Sustainable and Eco-friendly practices.
 We are Socially conscious.

 At the center of our philosophy is an ancient Andean form of economic and social organization which is called Ainy.
 Ainy means reciprocity, the ability of people to recompense each other for anything they receive in order to improve the lives of the community.
 In this case the community we talk about is our clients and our workers.

 Our uniqueness resides in the way our company is structured, the type of philosophy that leads our work and the way we attempt to change the travel industry in Cusco.

 Never before in the travel industry of Peru, have people tried to build a collective of individuals, women and men, to partake and share in both responsibilities of the company and its benefits.

 In trying to keep our ancient traditions and world view, we opted to stick to what our ancestors had successfully practiced for millennia.

 That is the reason why this is a worker-owned company.

 Our organization reflects both our commitment to preserve our culture and our mission of providing a superb service to our clients while inspiring others to take our example as a way to develop their communities sustainably.

 The following lines describe both the working conditions of porters on the inca trail and other hiking routes and our views about how sustainable and ecological practices ought to be.